syerxa/DH-Demo-App/README.md

 # DH Demo App - ToDo List API

-This project is a technical Demo App of a simple ToDo List JSON API using Flask and SQLAlchemy.
+This project is a technical Demo App of a ToDo List JSON API using Flask and SQLAlchemy.

 ## Getting Started